KANGYUlab/HG002/SequencingData.md

 # Sequencing Data
-The following is all the data used in this job, which come from part of [HG002](https://github.com/marbl/HG002/blob/main/Sequencing_data.md) and data
+The following is all the data used in this job, which come from part of [HG002](https://github.com/marbl/HG002/blob/main/Sequencing_data.md) and data.

 ## HiFi Data
 [HiFi](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/HG002_NA24385_son/NIST_Illumina_2x250bps/)